-Note that, even though the Board of Directors adopts a resolution for a gratis allotment of subscription warrants, as stated in "(7) Cancellation of Defensive Measures or suspension of enactment thereof" in the above, in the event that the Board of Directors determines to cancel Defensive Measures or suspend the enactment of the Defensive Measures, there is a possibility of a reasonable change in the stock price of the Shares.
-For example, please note that, after the shareholders who will be optionees of subscription warrants without compensation are confirmed, if the Company suspends enactment of the Defensive Measures the subscription warrants without contribution and then does not issue new shares, then the dilution of the individual stock value of shares held by shareholders will not occur, and there is a possibility that shareholders and investors who sell or purchase the Company's shares on the premise of a dilution of the Company's stock value will sustain unexpected losses due to stock value fluctuation.
+Note that, even though the Board of Directors adopts a resolution for a gratis allotment of subscription warrants, as stated in "(7) Cancellation of defensive measures or suspension of enactment thereof" in the above, in the event that the Board of Directors determines to cancel defensive measures or suspend the enactment of the defensive measures, there is a possibility of a reasonable change in the stock price of the Shares.
+For example, please note that, after the shareholders who will be optionees of subscription warrants without compensation are confirmed, if the Company suspends enactment of the defensive measures and acquires the subscription warrants without contribution and then does not issue new shares, then the dilution of the individual stock value of shares held by shareholders will not occur, and there is a possibility that shareholders and investors who sell or purchase the Company's shares on the premise of a dilution of the Company's stock value will sustain unexpected losses due to stock value fluctuation.

-3) Procedures to be complied with by shareholders in the event that Defensive Measures are enacted Many Defensive Measures are possible, but if, for example, a gratis allotment of subscription warrants is made as described in the Attachment, the relevant subscription warrants would be allotted to shareholders without requiring them to file subscription application.
+3) Procedures to be complied with by shareholders in the event that defensive measures are enacted If a gratis allotment of subscription warrants is made as a defensive measure, the relevant subscription warrants would be allotted to shareholders without requiring them to file a subscription application for shareholders who are recorded in the final shareholder registry as of the allotment date as specified by the Board of Directors.

-In addition, when the Company performs procedures to acquire subscription warrants, shareholders other than Large-Scale Purchaser and its group will receive the Shares of the Company in consideration for the acquisition of the subscription warrants by the Company, without payment of an amount of money equal to the exercise price, so procedures such as payment in relation to the relevant subscription warrants is not necessary.
+In addition, when the Company performs procedures to acquire the relevant subscription warrants, shareholders other than Large-Scale Purchaser and its group will receive the Shares of the Company in consideration for the acquisition of the subscription warrants by the Company, without payment of an amount of money equal to the exercise price, so procedures such as payment in relation to the relevant subscription warrants is not necessary.
 (However, if the Company does not take procedures to acquire the subscription warrants, shareholders will be required to pay a certain amount within a set period in order to exercise subscription warrants and thereby acquire new shares.
-In such situations, it is anticipated that the amount to be paid would be a nominal amount of 1 yen per share etc.)
+In such situations, it is anticipated that the amount to be paid would be a nominal amount of 1 yen per share, etc.)